architecture/network

 StatsNetworkProps

-Internal network properties used by stats operations.
+Internal network properties used by stats operations to cache the last aggregated metrics payload.

 SubNodeMutationConfig